veghp/pyVDJ/README.md

 More will be added in the future.

+### CDR3 specificity

+We can retrieve CDR3 amino acid sequences for given clonotypes using

+    get_spec(adata, clonotypes = [clonotype1_sampleA', 'clonotype3_sampleB'])

+which returns a dictionary.
+This can be used to find specificity in CDR3 databases, such as [VDJdb](http://vdjdb.cdr3.net).

 ### Dependencies

 The package has been developed on data prepared with Cell Ranger v2.1.1 (Chemistry: Single Cell V(D)J; V(D)J Reference: GRCh38-alts-ensembl) and has been tested with the following Python package versions: